 DiscoverOrg and Bombora

 DiscoverOrg was Bombora’s first partner!
-We’ve been helping customers pull Intent Data into their workflows since 2014.
+We’ve been helping customers pull predictive data into their workflows since 2014.

 The DiscoverOrg platform includes a feature called OppAlerts.
-We pull in Intent Data from Bombora, collected and analyzed from:
+We pull in our data from Bombora, collected and analyzed from:

 - 4,000 corporate websites and media publishers